Irish turn attention to parliament as abortion ban voted out

-It will be up to parliament to make new laws to govern abortions now that the public has turned thumbs down on the Eighth Amendment of the constitution.
+It will be up to parliament to make new laws to govern abortions now that the public has rejected the constitution’s Eighth Amendment in a referendum Friday.

-Sunday newspapers hailed the vote as bringing a new day to Ireland.

 The nearly two-to-one vote ended a harsh anti-abortion regime enacted in 1983.
 It required doctors to regard the rights of a fetus, from the moment of conception, as equal to the rights of the mother.